RJTPP/fft-benchmark-lab/README.md

 This project use [`uv`](https://github.com/astral-sh/uv) for package management and installation.

-To install the project dependencies, run
+To install the project dependencies, run:

 ```bash
 uv sync
 ```

-However, you can also use `pip` if preferred
+However, you can also use `pip` if preferred:

 ```bash
 pip install -r requirements.txt